lizzynammour/Nets150FinalProject/README.md

-the past 2000 tweets sent within a 5mile radius from a given location (specified by latitude and longitude points in TweetReader.java), divided by the number of occurrences of “neurotic” words found within those tweets.
+the past 2000 tweets sent within a 5mile radius from a given location (specified by latitude and longitude points in TweetReader.java), divided by the number of occurrences of “neurotic” words found within those tweets. \n
-Analysis and Conclusion
+Analysis and Conclusion \n
 We found that the average East Coast chill/neurotic ratio (1.4032) is lower than the average West Coast chill/neurotic ratio (1.8729).
 Therefore, even though both coasts use “chill” words more often than they use “neurotic” ones (most likely because the “chill” words we chose were more